-Highlights of COVID-19 laboratory biosafety
+Highlights of SARS-CoV-2 laboratory biosafety

-- All procedures must be performed based on risk assessment and only by personnel with demonstrated capability, in strict observance of any relevant protocols at all times. - Initial processing (before inactivation) of specimens should take place in a validated biological safety cabinet (BSC) or primary containment device. - Non-propagative diagnostic laboratory work (for example, sequencing, nucleic acid amplification test [NAAT]) should be conducted at a facility using procedures equivalent to Biosafety Level 2 (BSL-2). - Point of care (POC) or near-POC assays can be performed on a bench without employing a BSC, when the local risk assessment so dictates and proper precautions are in place. - Propagative work (for example virus culture or neutralization assays) should be conducted in a containment laboratory with inward directional airflow (BSL-3). - Appropriate disinfectants with proven activity against enveloped viruses should be used (for example, hypochlorite [bleach], alcohol, hydrogen peroxide, quaternary ammonium compounds, and phenolic compounds). - Patient specimens from suspected or confirmed cases should be transported as UN3373, "Biological Substance Category B".
+- All procedures must be performed based on risk assessment and only by personnel with demonstrated capability, in strict observance of any relevant protocols at all times. - Initial processing (before inactivation) of specimens should take place in a validated biological safety cabinet (BSC) or primary containment device. - Non-propagative diagnostic laboratory work (for example, sequencing, nucleic acid amplification test [NAAT]) should be conducted at a facility using heightened control measures similar to Biosafety Level 2 (BSL-2). - Point of care (POC), near-POC assays and antigendetecting rapid diagnostic tests (Ag-RDTs) can be performed on a bench without employing a BSC, when the local risk assessment so dictates and proper precautions are in place. - Propagative work (for example, virus culture or neutralization assays) should be conducted in a containment laboratory with inward directional airflow (heightened control measures/BSL-3). - Appropriate disinfectants with proven activity against enveloped viruses should be used (for example, hypochlorite [bleach], alcohol, povidone-iodine, chloroxylenol, chlorhexidine, benzalkonium chloride).

+Patient specimens from suspected or confirmed cases should be transported as UN3373, "Biological Substance Category B".
 Viral cultures or isolates should be transported as Category A, UN2814, "infectious substance, affecting humans".